To ensure my safety, I only accept clients who provide screening details.

 Social Media Check

-Please send a minimum of three links for social media for review.
-A minimum of one year social accounts is required to filter out fake account and abusive men who attempt to see workers to harm them.
+Please send a minimum of two links for social media for review.
+A minimum of one year social accounts is required to filter out fake account and abusive men, who make fraudulent accounts to harm women.

 Thank you for your help, in keeping me safe.